ruuda/blog/posts/a-type-system-for-rcl-part-4-the-typechecker.md

 For the second attempt,
-I tried to represent type expectations differently from inferred types, also with error reporting in mind.
+I tried to represent type expectations differently from inferred types, in order to generate better error messages.
 In hindsight,
 checking that the inferred type met the expectation was a subtype check, but I didn’t see it that clearly at first.